>> Russian Education | General Information

 Latest standards of general education give more initiative to local authorities and schools in designing curricula with the purpose to facilitate independent

 Russia has well-developed networks of schools offering advanced programs which are based on the Basic curriculum and can be offered in a number of ways:

 - through schools offering advanced programs in selected disciplines such as foreign languages, mathematics, physics, etc.;

-- through schools with developed out-of-school activities giving a profound mastery of fine arts, philosophy, economics, sports, and other fields;
+- through schools with developed out-of-school activities giving a profound mastery of fine arts, philosophy, economics, sports,

 - through schools in which senior grades work under tutorship of HEIs and use the academic staff and facilities of the latter.

 On completion of lower secondary education (grade 9), students take final examinations (state final attestation) and they are awarded